-D. Core Services
+C. Core Services

-Based on our experience in the Community Partnership School model, CHS believes that no one agency can drive long-term community level changes and that the key lies in collaborative leadership (collective impact).
+Based on the experience with the Community Partnership School model, CHS believes that no one agency can drive long-term community level changes and that the key lies in collaborative leadership (collective impact).
 CHS will leverage both traditional community resources such as CareerSource, Second Harvest and Boys and Girls Club and grass roots supports such as Curls for Queens and Omega Lamplighters.
 Asset mapping is an important part of the community development process.

-Throughout this section, CHS has highlighted many organizations who we believe are well positioned to do this work.
-While we have draft Memoranda of Agreements (MOUs) with many of those listed (see Exhibit A), this does not replace the process of asset mapping in each community to engage additional partners.
+Throughout this section, CHS has highlighted many organizations who are well positioned to do this work.
+While they have draft Memoranda of Agreements (MOUs) with many of those listed (see Exhibit A), this does not replace the process of asset mapping in each community to engage additional partners.
 Additionally, CHS will overlay the CPS model throughout the supports listed below.
-What we have found in our work in CPS is that many interested parties can come to the table, but without a dedicated team to facilitate and coordinate, those supports are often fragmented and ultimately not effective.
+What they have found in their work in CPS is that many interested parties can come to the table, but without a dedicated team to facilitate and coordinate, those supports are often fragmented and ultimately not effective.

-A key example of this is our work at Eccleston Elementary in Orlando, FL.
+A key example of this work is with Eccleston Elementary in Orlando, FL.